SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 The ``Resolution`` structure definition and the ``VideoMode`` class definition only describe what a ``Resolution`` or ``VideoMode`` will look like.
-They themselves do not describe a specific resolution or video mode.
+They themselves don't describe a specific resolution or video mode.
 To do that, you need to create an instance of the structure or class.

 The syntax for creating instances is very similar for both structures and classes: